jake-shasteen/timestamp-notes/README.md

 2. In repo foldere: `npm install` will install dependencies
 3. In repo folder: `npm install -g` will install the program to your bin
 #### From npm
-1. `npm install -g timestmapnotes`
+1. `npm install -g timestampnotes`

 ### Run it!
 4. To run the program: `timestamp`